 Polyols (added to food or commonly found naturally in pears, apples, cauliflower, mushrooms and stone fruits)

-Is a low-FODMAP diet gluten-free?
 No, not always.
 A low-FODMAP diet focuses on small-chain carbohydrates intake and gluten is a protein.
 Wheat, barley and rye contain gluten, as well as fructans, which are a source of FODMAP carbohydrates.
 Since a low-FODMAP food plan minimizes wheat, barley and rye, gluten intake is often minimized also.

-Still think the low-FODMAP diet is for you?
-We recommend a two-week test run to decide if this diet is the for sure solution to your gastrointestinal problems.
+I recommend a two-week test run to decide if this diet is the for sure solution to your gastrointestinal problems.
 By eliminating FODMAPs, the goal is to: repair the intestinal lining, ease inflammation, get rid of the bacterial overgrowth and eat a diet rich in the essential nutrients that your body hasn’t been absorbing.

-Accidentally consume a FODMAP?
 No problem!
 Just simply start the two-week period again.

 Watch what I shared on ABC7’s Eye Witness News about the FODMAP Diet.